davchana/thoughts/core-values.md

 - I practice going first.
 - I seek out relationships that challenge me to grow.
 I aim to be that person for others.
 - I have a bias towards action.
-- I'm tend towards endurance, both physically and mentally.
+- I tend towards endurance, both physically and mentally.
 - I seek out 'magic' in every encounter.